TiggieF/mcsBuilder/stages/stage9/delete.md

 7. Reused `createGrassPattern` for the concrete/wood/glass depots and dropped the unused `textures.building` variant.
 8. Converted the MCS construction zone to the same grass-pattern pipeline and deleted the obsolete `createBrickPattern` helper.
 9. Expanded the `material*` helper returns into explicit branches so the intent stays readable without chained ternaries.
+10. Removed the unused material color metadata/helper now that textures are managed elsewhere.

 ## 🔍 Next cleanup / reuse opportunities
 1. **Consolidate worker cargo resets**